-The Declaration of Independence proclaimed the creation of an American "people," asserted a claim to universal rights, and declared America to be independent of the British Empire.
+The Legacy of the Declaration The Declaration of Independence proclaimed the creation of an American "people," asserted a claim to universal rights, and declared America to be independent of the British Empire.
 In a war-torn and uncertain world, the Declaration gave a new nation its enduring vision.

 Enjoy a day at Monticello designed specifically for homeschoolers.
 Activities include hoop rolling and game playing on the West Lawn, a chocolate tasting, costumed interpreters demonstrating basket weaving, and open-hearth cooking as well as storytelling and sing-alongs.

 The translation of selected works of Jefferson into Arabic was inspired by Professor Juan Cole at the University of Michigan who is a leading interpreter of the Middle East.
 Following the dramatic...More >>